openplanet-nl/nadeoapi-docs/docs/live/clubs/uploads.md

 }
 ```

-Invalid bucket types will result in an error in the response:
+Invalid bucket types will result in an error in the response (status 400):

 ```json
 ["type:error-inArray"]